 What’s the difference between generic collagen and PhysiVāntage Supercharged Collagen?
 In keeping with the direction of the research studies the product is based on, Supercharged Collagen is vitamin C-enriched.
-It’s also leucine-enriched in order to signal protein synthesis, and tryptophan-enriched.
-Generic collagen has very little leucine and NO tryptophan.
+It’s also enriched with leucine in order to signal protein synthesis, and tryptophan.
+Generic collagen has very little leucine and no tryptophan.
 The addition of both make it a “complete protein” – a label suggesting it has the chemical building blocks (the nine “essential” amino acids) necessary to build proteins in your body.

 Can supplements affect soft tissue?
 The volume and quality of evidence is still in its infancy but the studies Eric cites point to a number of examples.
-Whey protein has been shown to improve tendon size when combined with resistance training, a study on rats (after malnutrition) using leucine (an amino acid which helps with protein synthesis) found a positive impact on tendon hypertrophy.
-Additionally, there are studies discussed later which have “indicators” of effectiveness.
+Whey protein has been shown to improve tendon size when combined with resistance training, and a study on rats (after malnutrition) using leucine (an amino acid which helps with protein synthesis) found a positive impact on tendon hypertrophy.
+Additionally, there are studies discussed later which point to “indirect indicators” of effectiveness within humans.